SecretFoundation/SecretWiki/README.md

-### ⚠️⚠️ The location of AWSM-Secret has changed! ⚠️⚠️
+### ⚠️⚠️ The location of the secret network Documentation has changed! ⚠️⚠️

 <b> Find the developer documentation here: </b>